webxdc/store/README.md

 After establishing initial contact the bot will send a "xdc store" app which provides the central point of interaction for users:

-- Scroll the app index list and hit the "share/sendToChat/forward" button on any app.
+1. Scroll the app index and hit the "share/sendToChat/forward" button on any app.

-- Select the chat where you want to share the app.
+2. Select the chat where you want to share the app.

-- The webxdc app will appear in draft mode in the selected chat so that you can modify the message and send it to your chat partners.
+   If you just want to test an app yourself select the "Saved Message" chat.

-- Everyone in the chat can now start the app but the other chat members don't need to interact with the store bot at all.
+3. The app will now appear in the selected chat in draft mode so that you can modify the text message and send the app to your chat partners.

-- If you just want to test an app for yourself select the "Saved Message" chat for sharing the app.
+4. Everyone in the chat can now start the app.
+The other chat members don't need to interact with the store bot at all.

 ## Usability notes regarding store bot xdc frontend